Barkel History, Family Crest & Coats of Arms

 Wooton Under Edge, again in Somerset was another ancient family seat.
 "On the erection of the new town, a market and fair, with various municipal privileges, were granted by Henry III. to Maurice, Lord Berkeley, in 1254, which laid the foundation of its subsequent importance.
 During the civil war of the 17th century, a garrison was maintained here in the interest of the king."

-Important Dates for the Barkel family
+Early History of the Barkel family

 This web page shows only a small excerpt of our Barkel research.
 Another 127 words (9 lines of text) covering the years 1219, 1554, 1944, 1530, 1534, 1613, 1579, 1661, 1614, 1579, 1667, 1626, 1640, 1575, 1611, 1604, 1611, 1599, 1668, 1621, 1668, 1601, 1658, 1654, 1630, 1665, 1602, 1678, 1605, 1677, 1610, 1685, 1753 and are included under the topic Early Barkel History in all our PDF Extended History products and printed products wherever possible.